sinaatalay/RenderCV/README.md

 </div>

-`rendercv` is a Python package with a command-line interface (CLI) that allows you to version-control your CV as source code.
+RenderCV engine is a Python package with a command-line interface (CLI) that allows you to version-control your CV as source code.

 RenderCV engine's focus is to provide these three features: